harshitha-janakiraman/Power-BI-projects/README.md

 **"Plant Co.
 Sales Performance 2023"**

 ### Overview:
 This dashboard provides a comprehensive view of sales performance for Plant Co. in the year 2023.
 It compares the Year-To-Date (YTD) sales with the Previous Year-To-Date (PYTD) sales and includes various visualizations to highlight performance metrics across different dimensions like countries, products, and time periods.
+DAX functions were extensively used to build the measures table, which was used for the visualization.
+Additionally, other Power BI features such as dynamic titles and switching between different measures were also leveraged to make the dashboard as useful and informative as possible.

 ### Key Metrics (Top Row):
 1. **YTD (Year-To-Date) Sales:**